-If you are buying a 52-week low or all-time-low stocks, then it is a sure-shot way to lose your hard-earned money.
+If you are buying 52-week low or all-time-low stocks, then it is a sure-shot way to lose your hard-earned money.

 8. Not taking the loss, that is what does damage to the pocketbook and to the soul

-Have you noticed only 20% of your trading mistakes generates a loss of over 80% in your capital?
+Have you noticed only 20% of your trading mistakes generate a loss of over 80% in your capital?
 You take a few revenge trades on one lousy day, and most of the trading capital is gone.
 It is the story of most beginners.